Kintyre/ksconf/docs/source/dyn/cli.rst

     This command ignores textual differences (like order, spacing, and comments) and focuses strictly on comparing stanzas, keys, and values.
 Note that spaces within any given value will be compared.
-Multiline fields are compared in are compared in a more traditional 'diff' output so that long savedsearches and macros can be compared more easily.
+Multi-line fields are compared in are compared in a more traditional 'diff' output so that long savedsearches and macros can be compared more easily.